 Well, first, it would completely remove the fear of death!
 This is perhaps the greatest single fear in all the world, and this knowledge could completely remove all doubts.
 No fear.
-Just as God says in 2 Timothy 1:7, "For God gave us a spirit not of fear but of power and love and self-control."
+Just as God says in 2 Timothy 1:7, "For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind."
 God's plans for you do not include fear, but rather a sound mind and a spirit of power and love.

 Second, it would give your entire life a different perspective.
-You would be living towards something -preparing for something bigger than life-and looking forward to something beyond death.
+You would be living towards something -preparing for something bigger than life and looking forward to something beyond death.
 In short, you would have hope!